Robinhood’s Fees

 Robinhood Account Fees

-For example, using the outgoing Instant Transfer method triggers a fee of 1.75% of the transfer amount.
-The same fee applies to Instant withdrawals to a debit card and a bank account.
+For example, outgoing Instant Transfers cost 1.75% of the transfer amount.
+This applies to instant withdrawals to debit cards and bank accounts as well.

 Robinhood Promotion